Ph.D. Candidate

 About

 A second, collaborative line of research concerns how infrastructure shapes lived experiences of race and disability, documenting the co-production of health disparities and identity subjectivities.
-Taken together, her work traces how moral and causal narratives of disparities shape public health law, practice, and outcomes.
+Taken together, her work demonstrates how science, technology, and medicine shape—and are shaped by—ideas about the value and worth of different types of bodies.